noisrucer/girok/README.md

 # 🤖 Version `0.1.14` is released now!

-1. `-y/--yes` option - don't show confirmation message
+1. `-y/--yes` option - don't show confirmation message for `done` command.
 2. Extended deadline options for `chdate` command - fully compatible with `addtask` command.

 To see the current version, enter `girok --version`.